juicero-chief-juice-officer/nycitibike_data_pipeline/README.md

 ### Create installation shell scripts
 This is done in two stages via shell scripts.
 First Anaconda is set up and saved, then Prefect.
+In a future iteration, this may be done by Terraform upon creating the instance.

 Create two shell scripts (`touch` creates, `nano` opens for editing):
 ```bash